MagnusKrook/ZXNext-Editor/README.md

 # ZXNext-Editor
-A text editor for the ZX Spectrum Next
+A text editor for the ZX Spectrum Next built in NextBASIC.